gsoules/MkDocs/digital-archive/docs/administrator/zoomable-images.md

         If the item that has no JPEG image, attach one in the usual way.

 ## Multiple zoomable images
-1. If the item has more than one image, e.g. a newspaper with eight pages, follow the steps above to create one folder of tiles for each image, but give each folder a unique name e.g. `1234-001, 1234-002, 1234-003` etc. where `1234` is the item’s identifier.
+-   If the item has more than one image, e.g. a newspaper with eight pages, follow the steps above to create one folder of tiles for each image, but give each folder a unique name e.g. `1234-001, 1234-002, 1234-003` etc. where `1234` is the item’s identifier

-1. Create a single folder for the item named using the item’s identifier.
+-   Create a single folder for the item named using the item’s identifier

-1. Move the tile folders into this single folder.
-The structure should be as shown below.
+-   Move the tile folders into this single folder.
+The structure should be as shown below

-1. Upload the single folder with all of its subfolders to the server as described above.
+-   Upload the single folder with all of its subfolders to the server as described above.
 The Digital Archive software will automatically detect that the item has multiple zoomable images and display them appropriately.

 ```